andrew/ultimate-awesome/README.md

 - [awesome-open-source-by-country-or-region](https://github.com/slowernews/awesome-open-source-by-country-or-region) - Lists of open source projects mainly made by devs of a country or region. .
 - [awesome-repository](https://github.com/tommymerlin/awesome-repository) - A collection of useful GitHub repositories.
 GitHub项目精选。.
 - [Awesome-Large-Search-Models](https://github.com/zonenoname/Awesome-Large-Search-Models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about awesome agentic search (Large search models).
-- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [awesome-mcp-enterprise](https://github.com/bh-rat/awesome-mcp-enterprise) - A curated list of awesome MCP (Model Context Protocol) tools, platforms, and services for enterprises.
-- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
-Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-kagi-css](https://github.com/kawaiier/awesome-kagi-css) - A collection of custom Kagi themes with screenshots.